 How To Introduce Greyhounds To Cats and Small Dogs

-We have been doing cat testing for nearly 20 years with greyhounds.
 One of the biggest misconceptions about greyhounds, is that people think that they cannot live with cats.
 Greyhounds were bred to chase and hunt, but 75 to 80 percent of them can live safely with indoor cats, if introduced and supervised properly at first.
 We have some that even live with pet rabbits and birds.
-If you have outdoor, free roaming cats a greyhound is not the pet for you.
-Greyhounds vary between: scared of cats, to no prey drive towards them at all, to some interest, to extremely high interest.
+If you have outdoor, free roaming cats; however, a greyhound is not the pet for you.
+Prey drive outside is much higher than indoors.
+Greyhounds vary between: scared of cats, to no prey drive towards them at all, to some interest, to extremely focused on cats.
 Most fall between "no interest" to 'some interest" but are easily correctible.
 Greyhounds are calm, quiet, lazy and very cat like, so tend to appeal to cat lovers.
-We test all of our greyhounds and label them "cat tolerant", "cat trainable" or "not cat safe" depending on their reaction
+We test all of our greyhounds and label them "cat tolerant", "cat trainable" or "not cat safe" depending on their reaction.

 Cat testing is not just "testing" a greyhound.
 Because of their unique upbringing on farms and at the racetrack, many have never seen a cat before or maybe have just seen feral cats at a distance.
 Groups do cat testing in different ways.
 Some make the test as difficult as possible to give the greyhound the most opportunity to fail.
 We tend to think that it is as much of an introduction, as it is a test of the greyhound’s prey drive.
 The methods used for that first introduction can make a high percentage of greyhounds fail or pass, and may affect the way they will view cats for the rest of their lives.